MSPCA-Angell Headquarters

 Learn more about raccoons.

-Learn about different types of birds.
+Learn more about birds.

 Rabbits: Many varieties of fencing effectively exclude rabbits, including those made of chicken wire.
 Tree protectors can also help.
 Repellents with the active ingredients thiram or capsaicin (hot cayenne pepper extract) can be applied to plants that are not intended for human consumption.